m-dc/markdown-cv/index.md

 `Mar 2021 - Jan 2022`
 __19 coding school Brussels | 42 institute__
 Low level C where one builds libraries from scratch to use in all following assesments.
 Perfection is the baseline to pass an assignment.
-The whole structure is built around a peer-review process, which isn't ideal for me since I don't like that.
+The whole structure is built around a peer-review process.
 I felt a bit alienated by the overwhelming majority of native french speakers.
-I much prefer to study alone and to maybe have a mentor that I can contact on the odd occasion that I require assistance.
+I much prefer to study alone and to have a mentor.

 ### Experience